 As I’ve mentioned in several posts, essential oils can be categorized in several ‘families’.
 Let’s continue to talk about the Citrus family.
-In this post I want to bring to you information about lemon essential oil, what about lemon essential oil?
+In this post I want to bring to you information about lemon essential oil.
+You may ask “what about lemon essential oil?”.
 There are so many things to tell you about this fantastic oil.

 Everyone likes homemade lemonade, right?
 It’s made from the juice of the lemon, mixed with some water and a little sweetener (OK, maybe in some cases a lot of sweetener!), but inside the peel of that lemon is oil, an amazing oil!
 We’ll be talking about that in this post.